munich-quantum-toolkit/.github/profile/README.md

 Thank you to all the contributors who have helped make the MQT a reality!

+The MQT will remain free, open-source, and permissively licensed—now and in the future.
-We are committed to keeping the MQT open source and actively maintaining it for the quantum computing community.
+We are firmly committed to keeping it open and actively maintained for the quantum computing community.

-If you would like to support our efforts, please consider [sponsoring us on GitHub](https://github.com/sponsors/munich-quantum-toolkit).
+To support this endeavor, please consider:

+- Sponsoring us on GitHub: https://github.com/sponsors/munich-quantum-toolkit
+- Starring and sharing our repositories: https://github.com/munich-quantum-toolkit
+- Contributing code, documentation, tests, or examples via issues and pull requests
+- Citing the MQT in your publications (see [Cite This](#cite-this))
+- Using the MQT in research and teaching, and sharing feedback and use cases

 <p align="center">
   <a href="https://github.com/sponsors/munich-quantum-toolkit">